For many riders, the best way to learn is through the real life experience of immersion training.

 This training tour has a low student to instructor ratio that walks you through a step-by-step training experience.
 Training is conducted in the real world where we have to closely monitor and manage risk, and expose you to the most common terrain features found in North American backcountry adventures.

-Starting at class 1 terrain features (visit the ADV Skill Rating System) you will gradually be exposed to terrain features as high as level 3… or possibly level 4, depending on trail conditions and weather, but don’t let that bother you, that’s why you are coming to us.
-The systematic approach that Bret and Paul walk you through will elevate your skill and competency at a rate that is rapid but also in a way that minimizes the risk of crashing or injuring yourself.
+Starting at class 1 terrain features (visit the ADV Skill Rating System) you will gradually be exposed to terrain features as high as level 3… or possibly level 4, depending on trail conditions and weather.
+Don’t be concerned if you are not at that level yet, that’s why you are coming to learn with us.
+The systematic approach that Bret and Paul take you through will advance your skills and competency at a rate that matches the terrain you are riding.
+This teaching method follows the the core concept of energy conservation (rider) and minimizing impact, a process that minimizes the risk of crashing or injuring oneself.

-The target audience is the beginner and intermediate ADV rider.
 If you have the will, desire and time we can change your world.
-But to ensure your safety and success, we require you have some experience riding on simple class 1 or 2 roads, and you must be in good physical health.
+This training tour is made for riders ranging from offroad novice to world traveled however, we do have a skill prerequisite.
+Riders are required to have some exposure riding on simple class 1 or 2 roads.
+This experience is needed to ensure you are capable of becoming comfortable while improving skill and speed.
+Riders must also be in good physical health.
 Age, gender, size or height are not a concern, only your ability to learn, maintain a clear mind on difficult terrain, and handle the endurance of long days.
 The rest is up to us as your instructors.

 You can check into your hotel room in Packwood, Washington starting at 3:00pm.
 You will be sharing your air conditioned room with a roommate of your choosing, or we can choose your roommate for you (you may find yourself with a new riding friend).
 Single rooms are an add-on option when registering for the tour.